aerial978/gbaf/README.md

 # GBAF

-GBAF is a extranet providing resources for the employees of the various French banks (Groupement Banque Assurance Français).
+GBAF is a extranet providing resources for the employees of the various French banks (Groupement Banque Assurance Français) created in procedural PHP language.

 Project 3 of the Openclassrooms training "Prép'fullstack".